ros-industrial/industrial_ci/doc/index.rst

 Customize outside of the CI process
 +++++++++++++++++++++++++++++++++++

+As `explained in Docker's usage <#use-custom-docker-images>`_ section, `main CI processes of industrial_ci <#what-are-checked>`_ run on `Docker`.
+There may be situtions where you want to run additional processes before or after the main pipeline.
+This could be particularly the case when you'd like to take advantage of CI's native resources (e.g. environment variables your CI platform defines) more easily.

-If your customization is before or after the `CI process <#what-are-checked>`_ defined in `industrial_ci`, you can add your own commands as follows.
+You can add your own commands before/after the main processes as follows.

-1. In your CI config file in your client repo, add the portion below:

 ::

   script:
+    - ./your_non-docker_before.sh
     - .ci_config/ci.sh
-    - ./your_commands.sh
+    - ./your_non-docker_after.sh

-2. Create `your_commands.sh` file and define the checks you wish to add.
+NOTE.
+CI native env vars can be sent to Docker (see `this section <#pass-custom-variables-to-docker>`_).
+The example above is useful e.g. when you have many variables to deal with.
+Anyways, both ways are valid.

 Build depended packages from source
 ----------------------------------------------